alex14fr/dns_privacy_proxies/README.md

-# dnstls_proxy
+# dnstls_proxy, mini_dnscrypt
-Simple stub resolver for DoTLS/DoHTTPS upstream servers
+Simple stub resolvers for DoTLS/DoHTTPS/DNSCrypt upstream servers

 ## Features

-- Supports DNS-over-TLS and DNS-over-HTTPS
+- Supports DNS-over-TLS, DNS-over-HTTPS and DNSCrypt v2 (UDP and TCP transports, XChacha20-Poly1305 crypto)
 - Persistent disk cache (SQLite)
 - Small memory footprint
 - No runtime configuration (suckless-style)

 ## Limitations

-- Cache never expires (by design; you can however use a simple SQLite query to clean up stale cache entries when you want to)
+- Cache never expires (by design; you can however use a simple SQLite query to clean up stale cache entries when you want to, and insert fake cache entries to run a liar server)
 - Only queries with one question are correctly handled
 - Queries and answers must fit in one datagram
 - Queries are processed sequentially